teannafeng/example-pytorch-1pl/README.md

-This is a minimal example that simulates binary response data and fits a 1-Parameter Logistic (1PL) Item Response Theory (IRT) model using PyTorch.
+This repository contains a minimal working example that simulates binary response data and fits a 1-Parameter Logistic (1PL) Item Response Theory (IRT) model using PyTorch.

-## Notes
+## Note
-The repo is provided as a minimal working example.
-The script has not been extensively tested and may omit error handling or edge cases.
+- This repository is intended as a proof-of-concept demo and can be further developed for pedagogical purposes (e.g., classroom labs on IRT and PyTorch).

 ## Requirements